SENSAAS/sensaas-py/README.md

 	meta-sensaas.py molecules-target.sdf molecules-source.sdf -s mean

 here the mean of the score of the target and of the aligned source will be used to rank solutions and to fill matrix-sensaas.txt.
 The option '-s mean' is interesting to favor source molecules that have the same size of the Target.
-It can be used with the option '-l'.
 More about [Options](https://github.com/SENSAAS/sensaas-py/blob/main/docs/index.rst#Tutorials)

 **2. Finding alternative alignments and Clustering**